Landfill Methane Outreach Program

 - 10-page (or less) project summary that addresses the selection criteria.
 The project summary may include supporting documentation (for example, photographs, letters of support, etc.), but all supporting documentation is included in the 10-page limit for the project summary.
 The project summary should include page numbers.
 Pages submitted in excess of the 10-page limit will not be reviewed.
 In addition, EPA will not review hyperlinks to online content that are provided in the project summary or supporting documentation.

 Applications may also include the following optional components:

 - 1-page cover page and 1-page table of contents (these are optional and do not count towards the 10-page limit for the project summary).

-The completed application form and 10-page project summary (with optional cover page and table of contents) should be submitted via email to firstname.lastname@example.org by Tuesday, September 3, 2013, to be eligible for consideration.
-The EPA will not be responsible for late receipt or non-receipt of submissions.
+The completed application form (MWord) and 10-page project summary (with optional cover page and table of contents) should be submitted to Kirsten Cappel (firstname.lastname@example.org), EPA LMOP, by email at by 5:00 p.m.
+Eastern Daylight Time on October 3, 2014 to be eligible for consideration.